Benson Polytechnic High School: Academics

 In 2008, 88% of the school's seniors received a high school diploma.
 Of 271 students, 239 graduated, 27 dropped out, and five stayed for a fifth year.

 Oregon moved to the Cohort System the next year to identify graduates, which yields a lower rate than years previous.
-76% of students graduated from Benson in 2009, which was higher than the district average of 66%.
+76% of students graduated from Benson Tech in 2009, which was higher than the district average of 66%.

-Benson is the only school in the Portland Public School district to graduate more minorities than white students.

 Student profile

-As a magnet school, Benson was highly selective in the Portland area until fairly recently.
+As a magnet school, Benson Tech was highly selective in the Portland area until fairly recently.
 Students were once required to complete an application for admissions, but this is no longer the case due to the requirements of the No Child Left Behind Act; instead a lottery is used to determine which students are admitted.
-As of the fall of 2008, there were 1134 students enrolled in Benson, and 61.7% qualified for free or reduced lunch.
+As of the fall of 2008, there were 1134 students enrolled in Benson Tech, and 61.7% qualified for free or reduced lunch.

-In the 2017–2018 school year, Benson's student population was 38.7% White, 25.5% Hispanic, 15.1% African American, 9.6% Asian, 0.6% Native American, 0.6% Pacific Islander, and 9.8% mixed race.
+In the 2017–2018 school year, Benson Tech's student population was 38.7% White, 25.5% Hispanic, 15.1% African American, 9.6% Asian, 0.6% Native American, 0.6% Pacific Islander, and 9.8% mixed race.

 Curriculum

-In addition to a standard high school curriculum, students specialize in a self-selected major during the final two years of enrollment.
-Students may specialize in the following areas, provided by a partnership with SkillsUSA and Health Occupations Students of America (HOSA):